NetherNarwhal/Arduino-IRWand/README.md

 # Arduino-IRWand
-Simple Arduino project that allows a LED to be triggered by an IR blaster wand.
-The wand could easily trigger something other than an LED, but that os going to depend greatly on what hardware you have at hand.
+Simple Arduino project that allows a LED to be triggered (turned off and on) by an IR blaster wand.
+The wand could easily trigger something other than a LED, but that part is left up to you.

 ##Usage
 This sketch leverages [mpflaga's branch](https://github.com/mpflaga/Arduino-IRremote) of the [IRremote library](https://github.com/shirriff/Arduino-IRremote).
 This branch supports the specific codes/decodes of the wands.
 The wands themselves are from a chain of hotels for a quest game, but any IR blaster could be used if it follows the same format.